iaacornus/silverblue-postinstall_upgrade/README.md

 flatpak update
 ```

-It is also important to update your firmware using `fwupdmgr`:
+It is also !important to update your firmware using `fwupdmgr`:

 ```bash
 fwupdmgr refresh --force